-Florida reports record high number of new Covid-19 cases this week | CNN
+Florida reports record high number of new Covid-19 cases this week

-Data published Friday by the state health department shows the state reported an average of 19,215 cases each day.
+Data published Friday by the state health department shows the state, which releases Covid-19 data on a weekly basis, reported an average of 19,215 cases each day.

 The previous record high was set January 8, with 125,937 cases reported over seven days, for an average of 17,991 cases each day, according to data from Johns Hopkins University.